 The Secure World Foundation was established in December, 2002 as an endowed, private, operating family foundation by Marcel and Cynda Collins Arsenault who wished to put their financial resources to work toward creating a stable and secure world for future generations.
 They have a strong belief in the capacity of the world to solve problems with intellect, wisdom and compassion.
 The Board of Directors is comprised of Arsenault family members (Family Directors) and elected Community Directors.
 The Board relies heavily on the expertise of their staff and Advisory Committee to set the direction and goals of the Foundation.

 Cynda Collins Arsenault, Co-Founder, Chairman of the Board, and President of Secure World Foundation, has 40 years of experience in non-profit work including peace and justice, prisons, mental health, disability rights and environmental issues.
 In additional to co-founding Secure World Foundation, she also co-founded the Arsenault Family Foundation.

 Collins Arsenault has been active in grass roots organizing and community building with a commitment to build a secure and sustainable future for the children of the world.
 She has also been involved in promoting opportunities for people with developmental disabilities and has authored two books on the subject.
-She is a member of the Colorado Women's Forum and Trustee of the Association for Community Living.
+She is a member of the Colorado Women's Forum and a former Trustee of the Association for Community Living.
 As a philanthropist concentrating on the empowerment and voice of women, she is part of the Women's Donor Network and Women Moving Millions.
 Her philanthropy is based on a global and long-term lens.